mauritiusdadd/python-starspikes/README.md

 # python-starspikes
-A tool to detect diffraction spikes on stars and mask them out.
+A tool to detect stellar diffraction spikes and mask them out.